agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/text/lesson.md

 ```

 Note that when concatenating strings, you can't mix `Text` and other types (such as `Nat`).
-You have
+You must
-to convert these other types to `Text` first:
+first convert these other types to `Text`:

 ```motoko
 import Nat "mo:base/Nat";